-Before using an individual as a confidential informant, an officer must receive approval from the Investigations Unit Supervisor.
-The officer shall compile sufficient information through a background investigation in order to determine the reliability, credibility and suitability, of the individual, including age, maturity and risk of physical harm.
+Before using an individual as an informant, an officer must receive approval from his/her supervisor.
+The officer shall compile sufficient information through a background investigation and experience with the informant in order to determine the suitability of the individual, including age, maturity and risk of physical harm, as well as any indicators of his/her reliability and credibility.